Exams Frequently Asked Questions

 Do I have to come to campus for my exam?

 No. Existing rules requiring in-person attendance at milestone exams are being temporarily suspended.
-Any or all students and/or committee members may participate using mediated means (video conferencing) through May 14, 2020.
+Any or all students and/or committee members may participate using mediated means (video conferencing).
 Milestone exams include:

 - Oral or written comprehensive exams

 - Preliminary exams

 - Prospectus defenses

 NOTE: All participants in an exam involving remote participation must be fully aware of what is transpiring and fully able to participate in all components of the discussion with the student and each other.
 Any material presented during the examination, orally or in writing, shall be seen and heard by all members.
 If a committee member has not arrived, the exam may not begin; if a committee member leaves, the exam may not proceed.
 Oral examinations that do not meet these participation requirements are not valid.

 Additionally, with the exception of students who are enrolled in a course with a face-to- face component and who do not have an approved course adaptation, departments cannot compel students to be on campus for an exam during Fall 2020.
 Departments will need to offer remote options for any mandatory department events or milestones required for the degree, including program-specific exams that have previously been required to be in-person (e.g. written qualifying exams, language proficiency exams, orientations).

 I’d rather wait until this is all over and complete my exam/defense in person, but other members of my committee want to do it via video conferencing.
 Does my exam have to be remote?